-Please do not attempt to gain access to the Chapel grounds outside of these hours, but if the door is open between the Red Mill buildings, the cache is available.
+Please do not attempt to gain access to the Chapel grounds outside of these days and hours, but if the door is open between the Red Mill buildings, the cache is available.

 This geocache will bring visitors to a Waupaca area landmark.
 Brimming with local history, loads of Americana, and beautiful photo ops year-round, the Red Mill Chapel now has it's own geocache, too.
 Finding the cache will not take very long, but it is suggested that you allow yourself plenty of time to enjoy all the ambiance this place has to offer.

 - Per the examiner.com website: "An unassuming staircase between the Red Mill buildings leads down into a magical wonderland of beauty.
 The visitor is immediately swept into Mother Nature's lush and peaceful countryside.
 A meandering trail leads us to the covered bridge, which spans the crystal clear waters of the aptly named, Crystal River.
 It was built in 1970, and was constructed of 40 foot long timbers from Oregon.
 Remarkably, the bridge contains 220 handmade pegs.